kevinwilliamw/easy-fit/README.md

      ![History - Monthly](https://drive.google.com/uc?export=view&id=1Oav4lDPmXlvZMvOWvUgorNKKGn_BOhHd)

 ## Running the app
+  - To build the app, use the `gradle build` command or use "Import Project" in Android Studio.
   - To use the app, an account is needed.
 To sign up, use the sign up page.

     [//]: # (pardon the nbsp)